redgetan/riversub/README.md

   Afterwards, we are ready to clone the rails_app repo

-    $ cd ~/
-    $ git clone git@bitbucket.org:redgetan/lyrex.git
+    $ git clone git@bitbucket.org:redgetan/river.git
-    $ cd lyrex
+    $ cd river
     $ vagrant up

-  This will create a VM specifically for lyrex.
+  This will create a VM specifically for river.
-  Now download chef-repo which contains the recipes that will make our VM fully configured for our rails app
+  Now download chef_repo which contains the recipes that will make our VM fully configured for our rails app

     $ cd ~/
-    $ git clone git@bitbucket.org:redgetan/chef-repo.git
+    $ git clone git@bitbucket.org:redgetan/chef_repo_river.git

   Now make sure your ssh config file contains the configuration shown below.
 If not, copy and paste it into your ~/.ssh/config file.

-  NOTE that you have to change the location of the identity file according to where your vagrant's private_key is located at.
-Mine is located under /Users/reg/.vagrant.d but yours could be found on /Users/you/.vagrant.d

     $ cat ~/.ssh/config

-    Host default
+    Host vm
       HostName 127.0.0.1
       User vagrant
       Port 2222
       UserKnownHostsFile /dev/null
       StrictHostKeyChecking no
       PasswordAuthentication no
-      IdentityFile /Users/reg/.vagrant.d/insecure_private_key
+      IdentityFile ~/.vagrant.d/insecure_private_key
       IdentitiesOnly yes

-  Now you're ready to apply the chef-repo recipe to the VM.
+  Now you're ready to apply the chef_repo_river recipe to the VM.
 Do

-    $ cd chef-repo
+    $ cd chef_repo_river
-    $ ./deploy default
+    $ ./deploy vm

   If everything goes well, your rails project is now fully setup in the VM.
 All you need to do is ssh into it and go to /vagrant directory where the rails project is located at.